csev/py4e/README.md

 * Find the membership record (often searching on email address) and then edit the membership record, setting "Role Override" to 1000 and saving the membership record.

-From that point forward regardless of the role sent by the LMS - that use will be seen as an instructor by Tsugi.
+From that point forward regardless of the role sent by the LMS - that user will be seen as an instructor by Tsugi.